Market analysis: Market trends

-Changes in the market are important because they often are the source of new opportunities and threats.
+Changes in the market are important because they are often the source of new opportunities and threats.
 Moreover, they have the potential to dramatically affect the market size.
+Analysts commonly use top-down approaches, beginning with broader economic indicators before narrowing their focus to sectors and individual firms, as well as bottom-up approaches that prioritize firm-level fundamentals aggregated at the sector level.

-Examples include changes in economic, social, regulatory, legal, and political conditions and in available technology, price sensitivity, demand for variety, and level of emphasis on service and support.
+Examples include changes in economic, social, regulatory, legal, and political conditions, as well as changes in available technology, price sensitivity, demand for variety, and the level of emphasis on service and support.

 Market opportunity

 A market opportunity product or a service, based on either one technology or several, fulfills the need(s) of a (preferably increasing) market better than the competition and better than substitution-technologies within the given environmental frame (e.g. society, politics, legislation, etc.).

 Applications

 The literature defines several areas in which market analysis is important.
 These include: sales forecasting, market research, and marketing strategy.
 Not all managers will need to conduct a market analysis.
 Nevertheless, it would be important for managers that use market analysis data to know how analysts derive their conclusions and what techniques they use to do so.